evisgod/plan-generator/README.md

 # Technical Test
-This is Spring Boot based application to perform CRUD operations on a User using the In-Memory DB H2.
+This is Spring Boot based application to generate the loan payment plan for a given input.

 ## Getting Started
 These instructions will give you a brief about how to run the applicaiton.